Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Water or gel based lotions can moisturize skin without weight and are best for heat or after sun application.

-Neutrogena Hydro Boost Water Gel Has hyaluronic acid and provides quick absorbency.
+Neutrogena Hydro Boost Water Gel has hyaluronic acid and provides quick absorbency.

 Effective Sunscreens.